bartwesselink/dbl-visualization/src/opengl/documentation.md

 Copies the color given to the original node to the target node.
 - `public copyLineColor(original: number, target: number): void`
 Copies the line color given to the original node to the target node.
+- `public bufferSizeHint(size: number): void`
+Hints the number of shapes that will be drawn so memory can be allocated efficiently.

 ## Available but not intended to be used
 - `public getModelviewMatrix(): Float32Array`